Taking too long? Close loading screen.

 Stay Connected

-The easiest way to keep up with new episodes is with the free mobile app:
+The easiest way to keep up with new episodes is, um, wherever you already listen to audio!

 Listen on Apple Podcasts

-Click here to be notified by blog post when new episodes become available (make sure The A&P Professor option is checked).
+Click here to be notified by email when new episodes become available (make sure The A&P Professor option is checked).

 Call in